caleb-lindgren/monkeypox/README.md

 ```
 6. Follow the following instructions to install NextClade and the MPXV dataset:
     - [NextClade install instructions (platform specific)](https://docs.nextstrain.org/projects/nextclade/en/stable/user/nextclade-cli.html#download-from-command-line)
-	- Move the `nextclade` directory into the unzipped `cecret_working_directory` using the following code.
+	- Move the `nextclade` directory into the unzipped `cecret_working_directory`.
 	```unix
 	mv nextclade /PATH/TO/cecret_working_directory
 	```
-	- Download the NextStrain MPXV dataset (used to compare our own samples against later) and move it into `cecret_working_directory` as well:
+	- Download the NextStrain MPXV dataset (used to compare our own samples against later) and move it into `cecret_working_directory` as well.
 	```unix
 	./nextclade dataset get --name 'MPXV' --output-dir 'data/monkeypox' mv data /PATH/TO/cecret_working_directory